 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been working with Malaysia since it became independent in 1963.
-GIZ currently has three national staff working in this country.
+GIZ currently has two national staff working in this country.
 Its Malaysia portfolio is managed from GIZ’s Bangkok office in Thailand.

 Malaysia, an emerging economy, has evolved from a recipient to a donor of development assistance.
 Economic growth has led to high greenhouse gas emissions, so Malaysia faces the challenge of adapting to the impacts of climate change.